 Surveillance video captured Bingham in the Walmart parking lot of Oakland, Tennessee on July 30, 2016, the day after Vogt was reported missing.
 The video shows Bingham making purchases inside the Walmart, but does not show that Vogt was with her.

-I would lay odds that everything she bought from Wal-Mart was probably trivial at best and a flat-screen TV at best.
+I would lay odds that everything she bought from Wal-Mart was probably trivial at worst and a flat-screen TV at best.
 This goes a long way in showing how low criminals who use craigslist are willing to stoop just to buy themselves some cheap crap.

 I originally posted about 59-year-old Ellis Vogt, of Fayette County, Tennessee, here.
 He went missing during the summer of last year after hiring a caregiver off of craigslist only known as ‘Janie’ or ‘Jaynie’.
 Sadly, Mr. Vogt’s body was found earlier last month and was just recently identified.

 Janie/Jaynie has been identified as Pamela Bingham after she was arrested in Oklahoma after being found in Mr. Vogt’s missing van.
 While no cause of death has been rendered yet, police have stated that Bingham is a person of interest in Mr. Vogt’s death.
 She is currently being held on $250K bond.

 Hiring a caregiver from craigslist for either yourself or a loved one is a risky move.
 At best they could not be bonded or well-trained, and at the worst they could be a con artist, sexual predator, or even a killer.
 This article can help you on how to decide where to get a caregiver.
 It may cost a little more to avoid using craigslist, but isn’t it worth it for the safety alone?